opensolon/solon/README.md

 <p align="center">
 2 to 3 times more concurrency 50% memory savings Startup is 5-10 times faster.
 50% to 90% packaging reduction Compatible with java8 ~ java22
 <br/>
-Built from scratch, it has its own standard specification and open ecology
+Built from scratch, with more flexible interface specifications and an open ecosystem
 </p>

 <hr />